stefan-hoeck/idris2-array/docs/src/Linear/Tutorial.md

 But eventually, we usually want to break out of linearity.
-For instance, when we write an algorithm using a linear mutable array, we want to get rid or the array and use the result of the algorithm in other parts of our code.
-To do this - and to make sure our linear resource does *not* escape from our algorithms - we need a data type of forced unestrictedness, abbreviated `Ur`:
+For instance, when we write an algorithm using a linear mutable array, we want to get rid or the array and use the result of the algorithm freely in other parts of our code.
+To do this - and to make sure our linear resource does *not* escape from our algorithms - we need a data type of forced unrestrictedness, abbreviated `Ur`:

 ```idris